 If you’re trying it at home, be aware that some people find the odor of moxa smoke to be very similar to cannabis smoke.
 If you live in place where cannabis use is illegal, this could potentially cause some problems with your neighbors or law enforcement.

 Moxibustion is a form of traditional Chinese medicine that people use for a variety of health issues.
-While there’s not much evidence to back up the potential health benefits of moxibustion, it may be an alternative option for turning a breech baby.
+Research on moxibustion is currently being performed for additional conditions.